GenoImel/Architectures/Enterprise Architecture/Documentation~/CodingStandards.md

 Assets/Sound
 ```

 Project file and folder structure is organize such that we follow industry best practices, ensuring a clean and navigable codebase.
-Core scripts, runtime application code, and scriptable objects have been distinctly categorized, with third-party elments kept separate for clarity.
+Core scripts, runtime application code, and scriptable objects have been distinctly categorized, with third-party elements kept separate for clarity.
 Assets, whether animations, materials, scenes, or shaders, are systematically arranged, which maintains an organized an intuitive project environment.
 This structured approach aids in both development efficiency and ease of collaboration.

 ## General